dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 by iterating over its `utf8` property.
-This property is of type `String.UTF8View`, which is a collection of unsigned 8-bit (`UInt8`) values, one for each byte in the string's UTF-8 representation:
+This property is of type `String.UTF8View`, which is a collection of unsigned 8-bit (`UInt8`) values, one for each byte in the string's UTF-8 representation.

 ![](UTF8)